vikash32/kubernetes-learning/RBAC/README.md

 openssl genrsa -out devuser.key 2048

 openssl req -new -key devuser.key -out devuser.csr -subj "/CN=devuser/O=readonly"

+### We can create as many user in different group as we want or we can put one user is multiple group like below. you can create keys for every user or use single key for all or group wise , it's all upto you.
+### openssl req -new -key devuser.key -out devuser.csr -subj "/CN=rahul/O=readonly/" # rahul user in readonly group
+### openssl req -new -key devuser.key -out devuser.csr -subj "/CN=vikash/O=admin/O=readonly" # vikash user in admin group and readonly group
 ```
 Now we have to signed the devuser.csr file through our certificate Authority generated on api server.
 You can get path of ca.crt/ca.key as given.
 `/etc/kubernetes/pki (kubeadm)`